 The following exercises and directions are what I usually do, during a workshop, to activate worshippers into prophetic dance.
 I usually begin by giving a brief explanation and preparation.
 So people are more relaxed, I basically say that prophetic dance is simply expressing the Father's heart.
 In other words, what does our Heavenly Father want to say to an individual or group in this day and hour?
 Then we start a series of practice exercises.

 Beginning with ministering to individuals, break up into pairs.
 This is a good one to "break the ice", so to speak.

 Each person, in the pair, ask their partner for permission to minister to each other.
 Once they have agreement, they close their eyes and pray in the spirit.
-Encourage them that those who don't have their prayer language to simply pray with their understanding.
+As the facilitator, encourage them.
+Say, 'those who don't have their prayer language to simply pray with their understanding.'

 After a short period they should go silent and LISTEN to hear God's voice, or LOOK to see a vision, or FEEL to sense an impression for that other person.

 Once they have obtained something special from the Lord, they should (one at a time) dance out through simple interpretive movement, what they heard, saw, or felt.
 When one person is finished, and without talking, the other one then should begin to interpret what they received from the Lord (for their partner).